ogrisel/research/Generalization.md

 Similar analysis with large amounts of stochastic regularization (dropout, shake drop) and data-augmentation.

 Devise a minimal / toy setting to highlight this effect and study theory on simplistic cases.

+# SGDR Posterior sampling for

+Use SGDR to fit an ensemble of models in one pass.
+At the end of each low-LR cycle, collect one snapshot every n updates and estimate precision of model weights (e.g. diag + rank one) around the average iterates.
+Use that as a mixture of Gaussian posterior for the deep model.

+For new test predictions, sample 100 models from posterior distribution and compute.

+Find a toy problem with heteroschedastic noise to highlight the performance using a uncertainty evaluation metric (e.g Brier score for classification problem?).
+Compare to test-time dropout uncertainty evaluation.